 I took math courses beyond calculus like linear algebra, differential equations, or number theory.
 What can I do?

-• For those who have taken courses beyond these, please see Professor van Erp and arrangements can be made for an assessment.
+• For those who have taken advanced courses for which no placement exam is available, please contact Professor Van Erp and arrangements can be made for an assessment.

 • For information (including syllabi) about all courses, see our course information web page.